WeblateOrg/weblate/docs/admin/install.rst

 ``SERVER_EMAIL``

-    Email used as sender address for sending emails to the administrator, for example notifications on failed merges.
+    Email used as sender address for sending e-mails to the administrator, for example notifications on failed merges.

     .. seealso::